 You see the hundreds of travel blogs and websites every day when you’re online.
 You sit at your desk, daydreaming of being in one of those great photos you see on your social media feed, thinking, “That could never be me.
 I can’t afford it.”
-While you may not be traveling in the lap of luxury, it doesn’t mean you can’t still get out there and see the world and not have to take out a loan to do it.
-Travel is affordable when done right, and here are five budget-friendly destinations that you should put on your calendar.
+While you may not be traveling in the lap of luxury, it doesn’t mean you can’t still get out there and see the world.
+Traveling on a budget, when done right, can be as much fun as those photos you are daydreaming over.

 The land of alligators and pink flamingos has several inexpensive travel ideas for the whole family.
-For a more relaxed pace, visit Ft.
-Myers and take in the beautiful scenery and unspoiled beaches.
-Travel fifteen miles south to Sanibel Island with its miles and miles of beaches.
+Visit Ft.
+Myers & Sanibel Island and take in the beautiful scenery and unspoiled beaches for a more relaxed pace.
 If you’re a history buff, stop in at the Edison & Ford Winter Estates for a tour, or you can drive through the J.N.
-Darling National Wildlife Refuge complex for $5.
+Darling National Wildlife Refuge Complex for $5.

 Raleigh, North Carolina

 Food lovers will want to visit this inexpensive destination for some great food.
 From Jimmy V’s Oyster Bar to Aviator SmokeHouse, your tastebuds will thank you.
 The downtown area offers dozens of historical buildings that you can tour for free, like the Haywood Hall House and Gardens and the Cary Heritage Museum.

 According to Kayak, vacationers will enjoy the 31% lower cost.

 Getting to your destination is one thing, but what about when you’re on vacation and surrounded by fellow travelers having the time of their lives?
 You’re surrounded by bars, vendors, and stores that want to take your money, and the temptation to give in will be strong.
 How do you avoid spending more money during your trip?